balabanom/NoirHack25/README.md

   Enter 3 payment values and the total expense, then click “Run ZK Proof” to generate and verify the proof.

 4. **Noir Prover**
-   The backend automatically generates Prover.toml, runs the Noir circuit via prover.sh, and returns proof status to the frontend.
+   The backend automatically generates `Prover.toml`, runs the Noir circuit via `prover.sh`, and returns the proof status to the frontend.

 > You’ll need [Noir CLI tools](https://noir-lang.org/docs/getting-started/installation) installed locally (`nargo`) to generate the proof via `prover.sh`.